gzmask/aicraft/README.md

 	make THREE.js works in node.js
 	Player1 needs to wait for player2, when player2 enters the game, call init on server replace now.js with socket.io
+	The physics simulation is reasonably deterministic given the same initial state and inputs, therefore sync physic states and inputs